Ice Age: Collision Course: Music

+John Debney composed the film's score.

-The film score was composed by John Debney, who replaced John Powell from the previous three films due to Powell being busy with other projects.
-However, most of Powell's score from the third film was included, along with David Newman's score from the first film.
+The film score was composed by John Debney, replacing John Powell due to his unavailability.
+However, some of Powell's themes from prior films were used, along with David Newman's themes from the first film.
 Jessie J performed a song dubbed "My Superstar" with Blaze n Vill as a contribution to the film.
 Other songs in the film include Simon Pegg's rendition of "Largo al factotum".

 Release

+Promotional film advert on a bus in Taunton.

 Ice Age: Collision Course was originally scheduled for release on July 15, 2016.
 However, it was delayed to July 22, to avoid competition with the Ghostbusters reboot that was also scheduled for July 15.
 An extended sneak peek of the movie in the form of a short film called Cosmic Scrat-tastrophe was attached to theatrical showings of Blue Sky Studios' The Peanuts Movie on November 6, 2015.
 The teaser poster of the film was revealed on November 6, 2015, with the words "Bring Scrat Home" spoofing The Martian.
 The short film was released later on November 9, 2015, on 20th Century Fox's official YouTube page.